Brown Environmental Leadership Labs: Alaska

 Residential and Student Life

 • BELL has a strong emphasis on communal living, thus you will be engaged as a member of the community both in and out of the classroom.
 This includes attending an orientation and group initiatives to get to know your peers, contributing to daily community tasks (e.g., classroom set-up, breakfast buffet set-up, meal clean-up), and spending the whole day with the group.
-You are not able to travel around Anchorage or Homer without the group under any circumstances.
+During the program, you are not able to travel around any part of Alaska without the group under any circumstances.

 • Most nights, you will be sleeping on single beds in residence hall rooms.
 You will share a room with one to four peers, grouped by gender identity.

 • Most meals will be prepared and eaten in a college dining hall.
 Some meals will be catered and some will be prepared collaboratively by students and staff.
-Note: All food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by March 29, 2024.
-Students can notify program staff by filling out the required forms, which enrolled students receive in their student portals.
+Note: All food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by Tuesday, April 15, 2025, by completing and submitting the required forms, which enrolled students receive in their student portals.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.